Q: I’m not participating in the event, can I enter the Zoo to spectate?

 Q: Can I run with my child?

-A: Adults are welcome to accompany their children during the cub run at no additional cost and strollers are permitted to start at the back.
+A: Adults are welcome to accompany their children during the cub run.
+If you have a stroller, please start at the back.
 Please note, if your child is registered for the Cub Run and you are NOT registered for the 10k or 5k, you will need to pay the half priced admission rate to enter the zoo.

 Q: Where should I pick my child up after the Cub Run?